MahaLakshmi-L-Tech/Map-with-marking/README.md

 ## About the Project

-This is a map interface Project.In this platform User can login and view the region information in the map.
+This is a map interface Project.
+In this platform User can login and view the regions information like total area , total population, currency , timezone and other detials.
-Using this platform user can Zoom in and Zoom out the map to his desire.
+Using this platform user can Zoom in and Zoom out the map as they need and see entire globe.

 ## Technologies Used:

-ReactJS,Redux,HTML,SCSS,JavaScript,JSON,Ant Design 5.0 .

-In the project directory, you can run:
+ReactJS, Redux, HTML, SCSS, JavaScript, JSON, Ant Design 5.0 , mapbox.

+## IMPORTANT

+Information about the Map obtained by mapbox.

 ## Available Scripts